Gingivitis: symptoms, causes and treatment of gum disease

 Gingivitis and Impress clear orthodontics

-Bearing this in mind, if you want to know more about Impress, you can contact us for an initial consultation.
-There we’ll take x-rays and perform an oral check-up to see the state of your teeth and gums.
+On your first visit, we’ll take X-rays and perform an oral check-up to see the state of your teeth and gums.
 We also create a complete scan of your oral cavity.

-If you want to know more about how we can help you, reach out to us by calling or texting us at +44 20 3808 1072 or WhatsApp, by sending us an email at uk@smile2impress.com, or by filling out our online form to schedule an appointment.
-Come visit us and we will advise you.
+Call or text us on +44 20 3808 1072 or via WhatsApp, or by filling out our online form to schedule an appointment.
 Discover your nearest Impress clinic!

 Share Article